MarshalX/python-webrtc/README.md

 This project is still under development and isn't ready for any serious use.
 In the current stage, it's possible to establish connection and work with audio, but many interfaces and methods not implemented yet.

+You can easily check status of methods and interfaces availability [here](https://github.com/users/MarshalX/projects/1/views/1).

 #### Snippet

 ```python